Semantically Adversarial Learnable Filters: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{eep} Neural Networks (DNNs) are vulnerable to image perturbations that are crafted to cause misclassification~\cite{biggio2013evasion,szegedy2013intriguing}.
-These adversarial perturbations can be classified as norm-bounded or content-based. {\em Norm-bounded} perturbations are characterised by a limited $l_p$ distortion, with the aim of generating imperceptible image changes~\cite{goodfellow2014,kurakin2016adversarial,dong2019evading,MoosaviDezfooli16,carlini2017towards,modas2018sparsefool,papernot2016limitations,Li2019}.
-However, this approach to craft adversarial examples limits their robustness to adversarial defenses and their transferability to unseen classifiers~\cite{sharif2018suitability, sen2019should}.
-Instead, the intensity of {\em content-based} perturbations, which are crafted considering specific image properties, is not restricted~\cite{shamsabadi2019colorfool,shamsabadi2019edgefool,laidlaw2019functional,zhao2019towards,hosseini2018semantic,bhattad2019unrestricted}.
+These adversarial perturbations can be classified as norm-bounded or content-based. {\em Norm-bounded} perturbations are characterised by a limited $l_p$ distortion, with the aim of generating imperceptible changes~\cite{goodfellow2014,kurakin2016adversarial,dong2019evading,MoosaviDezfooli16,carlini2017towards,modas2018sparsefool,papernot2016limitations,Li2019}.
+However, this approach to craft adversarial examples limits their robustness to adversarial defences and hinder their transferability to unseen classifiers~\cite{sharif2018suitability, sen2019should}.
+Instead, {\em content-based} perturbations, which are crafted considering specific image properties, introduce unrestricted intensity changes~\cite{shamsabadi2019colorfool,shamsabadi2019edgefool,laidlaw2019functional,zhao2019towards,hosseini2018semantic,bhattad2019unrestricted}.
 Content-based perturbations may modify colours (SemanticAdv~\cite{hosseini2018semantic}, ColorFool~\cite{shamsabadi2019colorfool} and ACE~\cite{zhao2020ACE}) or image structures (EdgeFool~\cite{shamsabadi2019edgefool}).
-However, these perturbations may introduce visible distortions (e.g.~unrealistic colours) in an image.
+However, these perturbations may cause visible distortions (e.g.~unrealistic colours).

-To overcome this problem, we propose to adversarially manipulate an image while preserving (or even enhancing) its quality with perturbations that mimic the effect of traditional image processing filters (see Figure~\ref{fig:EnhAdvs}).
+{To overcome this problem, we propose to adversarially manipulate an image while mimicking the effect of traditional image processing filters (see Figure~\ref{fig:EnhAdvs}).}